blekenbleu/blekenbleu.github.io/Arduino/index.md

 A simple next step adds servos to the blink loop sketch.
 As an additional test, [this new sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_Servo) is under Git revision control,
 with a shortcut to that sketch folder in the Arduino "work" folder.
-Both of these ploys appear to work; the sketch runs..
+Both of these ploys work; the sketch runs..
 **This sketch can be used to verify servo wiring to Blue Pills**

 ### Serial servos